 This is kind of annoying and I try to avoid it whenever possible.
 That’s what breakfast casseroles are for, people!

 Now to the eating part!
-I can’t think of anything that a poached egg doesn’t improve.
-Throw one onto your breakfast hash, a hearty salad, you can even drop one right into a bowl of soup.
+I can’t think of anything that isn’t improved with the addition of a poached egg.
+Throw one onto your breakfast hash, a hearty salad, a bowl of soup, a plate of risotto, or a springy pasta dish.